makerscraft/launch-kit/application/README.md

 - **LEAD FUTUR:** people you should recontact later.

-- **NO GO:** people you shouldn't recontact later ...
+- **NO GO:** people you shouldn't recontact later...

 _Important_: our billing solution is [Zoho Books](https://books.zoho.com).
-It's great and you should use it, but as for HelloSign well implement it to improve the automation after the first batch.
+It's great and you should use it, but as for HelloSign, we'll implement it to improve the automation after batch #1.